 In the past, fish and wildlife agencies have proven themselves adept at bringing back species such as white-tailed deer, turkey, and elk from the brink.
 A new initiative is focused on the Species of Greatest Conservation Need, to keep them from becoming endangered and save the cost of recovery.

-The Recovering America’s Wildlife Act would implement the recommendations of the Blue Ribbon Panel on Sustaining America’s Diverse Fish and Wildlife Resources.
+The Recovering America’s Wildlife Act would implement recommendations of the Blue Ribbon Panel on Sustaining America’s Diverse Fish and Wildlife Resources.
 This nonpartisan panel of 26 national leaders representing conservation organizations, the energy industry, outdoor recreation retailers, sportsmen’s group, and governmental agencies was convened to develop recommendations for securing funding that would support the full array of our nation’s fish and wildlife species.
-The panel reviewed a variety of options and determined that utilizing existing revenue from energy and mineral development represented the most logical and economically-viable method for funding fish and wildlife.

-Texas’ share of the Recovering America’s Wildlife Act would mean approximately $60 million per year in additional federal funding to implement projects in the Texas Conservation Action Plan.
+Texas’ share of the Recovering America’s Wildlife Act would mean eligibility of more than $63 million per year in additional federal funding to implement projects in the Texas Conservation Action Plan.
 These funds, coupled with a 25% nonfederal match, would create new jobs, increase funding for research, fund grants for nonprofit conservation work, and provide other wildlife benefits.
 Texas Parks and Wildlife Department has developed an internal Task Force to determine how funds from the Recovering America's Wildlife Act would be disbursed.
-Click here to link to H.R.
-4647.
 Click here for the TPWD document, Sustaining Our State's Diverse and Wildlife Resources.